This is the most complete step-by-step guide online on how to start a business.

-If you want to start your own business, you need to consider your strengths, weaknesses, and interests.
+If you want to start a business, you need to consider your strengths, weaknesses, and interests.

-You probably already have some idea of what kind of business you’d like to start.
+You probably already have a business idea of what kind of business you’d like to start.

 That way, you can learn what they are doing well, and come up with a plan for how you can do it better.

 Think about how you can integrate your natural skillset into your business so that you can stand apart from your competition.
-Ask yourself the following questions, and take time to reflect on the answers:
+At this point, you might have many business ideas and you should be working to pick one business idea that fits you best.
+Ask yourself the following questions when starting a small business, and take time to reflect on the answers:

 - What skills set me apart?

 - What is the purpose of my business?